 It can be used in ultra-fast Multi-scaler and TOF systems, in Time-of-Flight mass-spectrometry and time-resolved single ion- or photon counting, fluorescence livetime imaging microscopy (FLIM).
 Pulse-width evaluation with 80 ps precision enables the user to calculate the area, the pulse height of the detector pulse but also if multiple events have occured - multiple events have a broader pulse width than single pulses.

 In operation the sweep is started by a user-supplied start (trigger) pulse.
 Then subsequent events detected at the stop inputs are recorded, each in a specific time bin corresponding to the time of arrival relative to the start pulse.
 Compared to non-multi-hit devices, the MCS8A can evaluate stop events at a rate of 12.5 GHz state changes/sec, in the pulse width mode at 6.25 GHz.
-The MCS8A is designed with fully digital circuitry capable of accepting at least 65.000 events at peak (burst) input rates of up-to 12.5 Gbit per second.
+The MCS8A is designed with fully digital circuitry capable of accepting at least 131.000 events at peak (burst) input rates of up-to 12.5 Gbit per second.
 Each input has an own fast 2.56 ns x 4k FIFO.
 Six decoder machines working in parallel enable 300 MHz count rate in sum on all inputs until the large 4GB FIFO is full.

 An oven-stabilized clock is optional, an external clock input enables using high stability external clock sources such as a GPS or rubidium disciplined oscillator.

 The FIFO memory buffer and USB 3.0 interface enable the MCS8A to continuously transfer data at rates of approx. 240 MB per second.

 Selection of data width per event of 32 bit or 64 bit allows for optimized FIFO and USB bandwidth usage.